SwedbankPay/developer.swedbankpay.com/checkout/index.md

 To get started with Swedbank Pay Checkout, you should learn about its different components and how they work together.
 Swedbank Pay Checkout consists of two related, but disconnected concepts: **Checkin** and **Payment Menu**.
-Checkin identifies the consumer in our Consumer API and Payment Menu completes the payment with our Payment Menu API.
-Connect the two concepts and you have Swedbank Pay Checkout.
+Checkin identifies the consumer in our Consumer API and Payment Menu authorizes the payment with our Payment Menu API.
+The next step is to **Capture** the payment.
+You can either capture the total amount, or do a part-capture.
+Connect these steps and you have Swedbank Pay Checkout.

 ```mermaid
 sequenceDiagram